Skip to main content.

 Submission

-Submit your assignment by pushing the code, output file, and README.md to GitHub.
+Submit your assignment by pushing the code and output files to GitHub.
 Note that the .class files should not be included in the repository.
 I set up the .gitignore file to prevent you from adding the .class file.

 Checking your work